matthewjosephtaylor/mjt-thoughts/art/all-art-contextual.md

 _language_ and _meaning_ to tell a story.
 It is more akin to writing a novel, that creates a world for those who read it.

-But programming is a bit more than writing literature, which are stores only other humans can read.
+But programming is a bit more than writing literature, which are stories only other humans can read.

 If I now combine this new universe with _engineering_, I can have this new